 The other crucial role Scrum introduced is the person who facilitates day to day challenges and change management.
 This role is called the ScrumMaster.
 The authority of the ScrumMaster is indirect.
 The ScrumMaster brings Scrum framework knowledge to the team, coaching the team on Scrum rules and practices.
 This role is different from the traditional Project Manager.
 The ScrumMaster is a dedicated full-time role.

-Now that you know the basics behind agile Scrum practices and how they can apply to your IT lifecycle, the second part of this series will take a look at the four key values of agile methodology and describe how to change your mindset to accomodate Scrum.
-Check back next week for this conclusion.
+Now that you know the basics behind agile Scrum practices and how they can apply to your IT lifecycle, the second part of this series takes a look at the four key values of agile methodology and describes how to change your mindset to accomodate Scrum.